top of page

 b.
 He had a persuasive way of preaching.

 c.
-Jesus spoke in parables.
+Jesus preached using parables.

 Jesus taught using parables, describing things that the listeners could identify with in their real lives.